 Good nutrition can solve an array of health problems people would otherwise be experiencing.
 This means there is less strain on our public health services and ultimately our collective tax dollars.
 These savings can then be channelled into enhancing current services or new and innovative projects.

-Every year we serve more than 24,000 hot and healthy meals.
+Every year we provide more than 24,000 healthy meals and food hampers.

 Our food van service has broken away from the old model of serving down to people from an elevated position.